AnandaHariadi/AnandaHariadi/README.md

 Inna Fatahna Laka Fatham Mubina

-I am an Informatics student at UPN Veteran Jawa Timur, passionate about building secure and scalable digital solutions.
-Currently, I work as a Software Engineer while actively deepening my expertise in Cyber Security to build more resilient systems.
-My technical journey also extends to robotics as a programmer for KRSBI Beroda Nakula, where I bridge the gap between innovative technology, security, and impactful business growth.
+I am an Informatics student at UPN Veteran Jawa Timur, focusing on Software Engineering, UI/UX Design, and System Analysis.
+My academic and professional journey emphasizes building secure, scalable, and user-centered digital solutions.
+As a Graphic and UI/UX Designer, I translate complex systems into intuitive experiences, while my role as a System Analyst strengthens the integration between technology and strategic business outcomes.
+Recognized as a Business Funding Recipient, I continue to drive projects that merge innovation, design, and entrepreneurship delivering impactful growth and sustainable digital transformation.

 ---